Port-Hamiltonian Realizations of Nonminimal Linear Time Invariant Systems: Introduction

-PH systems constitute a class of systems that is closed under \emph{power-conserving interconnection}.
-This means that port-connected PH systems produce an aggregate system that must also be port-Hamiltonian.
-This aggregate system hence, will be guaranteed to be both stable and passive.
-Modeling with PH systems, thus, represents physical properties in such a way as to facilitate automated modeling \cite{Kle13} and at same time encoding physical properties in the structure of equations.
-This framework also provides compelling motivation to identify and preserve PH structure when producing reduced order surrogate models, see \cite{BeaG11,GugPBS12,PolS10}.
+Port-Hamiltonian systems constitute a class of systems that is closed under \emph{power-conserving interconnection}.
+This means that port-connected pH systems produce an aggregate system that must also be pH.
+This aggregate system will then be guaranteed to be both stable and passive.
+Modeling with pH systems, thus, represents physical properties in such a way as to facilitate automated modeling \cite{Kle13} while encoding physical properties explicitly into the structure of the equations.
+This framework also provides a compelling motivation to identify and preserve pH structure whenever it is present in order to produce high quality reduced order surrogate models, see \cite{BeaG11,GugPBS12,PolS10}.

+\begin{remark} { {\rm The {pH} system class has been extended (e.g., in \cite{BeaMXZ18,MehM19,MehU23}), to include {\em input-state-output {pH} descriptor ({pH}DAE) systems}, which take on a similar form (at least in the case of autonomous systems):

+$\bJ$, $\bR$, $\bF$, $\bP$, $\bS$, and $\bN$ are as defined above, an auxiliary vector function $\be: \bRn \to \bRn$ has been introduced; and now $\bE=\bE^T\in \mathbb R^{n\times n}$ may be \emph{singular} (allowing then for the incorporation of algebraic constraints).
+In this paper, we focus on the case that $\bE$ is nonsingular and so without loss of generality it may be taken to be the identity. } } \end{remark}